auth0/auth0-PHP/README.md

 |             | 8.1         | Nov 2024     |
 |             | 8.0         | Nov 2023     |

-Deprecations of EOL'd versions are not considered a breaking change, as Composer handles these scenarios elegantly.
-Legacy applications will stop receiving updates from us, but will continue to function on those unsupported SDK versions.
-Please ensure your PHP environment always remains up to date, particularly in production.
+We drop support for PHP versions when they reach end-of-life and cease receiving security fixes from the PHP Foundation.
+Please ensure your environment remains up to date so you can continue receiving updates for PHP and this SDK.

 ## Feedback